SURIYA-R-K/SURIYA-R-K/README.md

 ## 🌟 **Who Am I?**

 Hello!
-I'm **SURIYA RK**, Electrical and Electronics Engineering student deeply fascinated by the world of **VLSI Design**, **digital circuits**, and the cutting-edge technology that powers our modern world.
+I'm **SURIYA RK**, a Electrical and Electronics Engineering student deeply fascinated by the world of **VLSI Design**, **digital circuits**, and the cutting-edge technology that powers our modern world.

 🎯 *"Dreaming big and building bigger—one transistor at a time!"*